tshepang/blog/content/recent movies 2010-02-10.md

 wake up the appealing mystery of Ninja lore, which will hopefully pave the way for superior works.

-I can\'t dig deep enough in my memory to find a movie as lame as *Skin*, a real-life drama set in apartheid South Africa; the editing disgusts, leaving one suspecting that it was a rushed job.
+I can't dig deep enough in my memory to find a movie as lame as *Skin*, a real-life drama set in apartheid South Africa; the editing disgusts, leaving one suspecting that it was a rushed job.